ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## Team work

-- Get issue from teacher/customer/whoever
+- Get issue from teacher/customer/whoever.
-- Create issue with the format described in readme
+- Create issue with the format described in readme.
-- The issue is up for grabs by everyone in the "new column"
+- The issue is up for grabs for everyone, and is located in the "new column".
-- A fitting member(s) will pickup the issue and start working on it.
+- A fitting member(s) will pickup the issue and begin working on it.
-- Issue moves to "In progress"
+- Issue moves to "In progress".
-- Link pull request to issue, to track progress
+- Link pull request to issue, to track progress.
-- Pull request gets ready for review by members who worked on the issue.
+- Pull request is made ready for review by members who worked on the issue.
-- Pull review is requested to those who didn't work on the issue
+- Pull review is requested to those who didn't work on the issue.
-- Pull request is reviewed/merged
+- Pull request is reviewed if necessary feedback is given, if reviewers find the code satisfactory it is merged into the main branch.
-- Issue is moved to "Done"
+- Issue is moved to "Done".

 ## How to make _Chirp!_ work locally
 - Probably something about docker?
 The program cant run without docker I think?